• Skip to primary navigation

 Now, if you know a thing or two about butter, you know that it takes on the flavor of what it comes into contact with.
 To clarify a bit too, “contact” doesn’t have to be physically touching or cooking.
 In fact, butter takes on flavor so well that you have to be careful, storing it in a fridge with unwrapped, sliced onions will make your butter taste like onions; the same will happen if butter is stored next to any ingredient that’s aromatic or has a strong smell.

-The butter turning orange is something I had noticed with lobster mushrooms before, while making little batches of risotto a couple years back.
 The red fungal coating on the outside of the mushroom acts like saffron when it comes into contact with heat and fat.
-You don’t have to use the whole mushrooms for this either, I’ve done experiments just scraping the red coating off or using trim, and it works just fine.
+You don't have to use the whole mushrooms for this either, I've done experiments just scraping the red coating off or using trim, and it works just fine.

-This time though, I had a lot of the orange butter, and with the multitude of lobster mushrooms cooked in it, it tasted just like them: sublte shrimp and mushroom flavor, all at the same time.
 Everyone on the line was intrigued, and after that I remember forgetting about the lobster mushrooms.
-I moved on to experimenting with just the butter itself, I felt like I’d discovered something; unlocked a secret no one knew.
+I moved on to experimenting with just the butter itself, I felt like I'd discovered something; unlocked a secret no one knew.

 Here’s some ways the butter is fun to use: